sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocBanUser"></a>
 # **ocBanUser**
-> OcBanUserResponse ocBanUser(channelUrl, apiToken, ocBanUserData)
+> OcBanUserResponse ocBanUser(apiToken, channelUrl, ocBanUserData)

 Ban a user